ibm-cloud-architecture/refarch-kc-container-ms/README.md

 # Container management microservice

-This project is part of the container shipment implementation solution you can read detail [here.](https://ibm-cloud-architecture.github.io/refarch-kc/).
+This project is part of the container shipment implementation solution, you can read about it [here.](https://ibm-cloud-architecture.github.io/refarch-kc/)

 The goal of this Container management service is to support the reefer containers inventory management and to process all the events related to the container entity.

-We are documenting the best practices related to the different implementations we are delivering in this repository in [book format.](https://ibm-cloud-architecture.github.io/refarch-kc-container-ms).
+We are documenting the best practices related to the different implementations we are delivering in this repository in [book format](https://ibm-cloud-architecture.github.io/refarch-kc-container-ms).

 Update 04/25/2019.